Silver Plume, Colorado

 Silver Plume School and School Children 1894

 The Georgetown Loop Railroad remains a major tourist draw to the area.
-The Lebanon and Everett mines are open seasonally as part of the rail tour.
+The Lebanon mine tour is open seasonally and is part of the rail tour.
 The Silver Plume depot, built in 1884, has had extensive renovations and is popular with visitors.

 A Tour of Colorado Mining Towns